joinself/academy/_docs/_GUIDELINES.md

 - [ ] Includes real-world examples and analogies
 - [ ] Progressive complexity with clear indicators
 - [ ] Immediate gratification (5-minute success)

+## Icons

+Important!
+Please try to only use icons when necessary.